svalinn/DAGMC/doc/usersguide/uw2.rst

     CUBIT> group "importance:Neutron/1.0"

-This is translated to the code specific version at runtime. *note* Fluka's importance range runs from 1e-5 to 1e5, when written to file, the range is rescaled and any out of range values are truncated to 1e-5 and 1e5.
+This is translated to the code specific version at runtime. *Note: Fluka's importance range runs from 1e-5 to 1e5, when written to file, the range is rescaled and any out of range values are truncated to 1e-5 and 1e5.*

 |UW2| data
 ~~~~~~~~~~